-As previously mentioned, I highly recommend checking the YouDescribe wish list when choosing which video to describe.
-If the video is not on the wish list, run a search for the video title on the search bar and then click the “describe” button.
+As previously mentioned, I highly recommend checking the YouDescribe wish list when searching for a video to describe, as these videos were specifically requested by blind/low vision viewers.
+If the video is not on the wish list, run a search for the video title on the search bar and then select the “describe” button.

 After clicking the “describe” button, users are taken to the authoring screen for creating audio descriptions.
 From there, users can watch the video and pause it as needed.

-I recommend writing notes in the notes box on the right side of the screen for easy reference.
+I recommend writing notes in the notes box on the right side of the screen for easy reference, or in a separate notetaking application like Microsoft OneNote.
 When writing notes, pay attention to the following information:

-After you write your notes, practice reading them while the video plays, and refine them as needed.
+After writing notes, practice reading them while the video plays, and refine them as needed.
 Great audio descriptions have the following characteristics:

-Once you have created your script, it’s time to record your description!
+Once you have created the script, it’s time to record!
 There are two types of descriptions:

 The first type of description is inline description.
 These play concurrently with the video audio and do not require any pauses.
-Inline description can be used where dialogue or music is not important, or during transition scenes.
+Inline description can be used where dialogue or music is not important, during natural pauses in dialogue, or during transition scenes.